-shelf, which is to ensure that the boundary that is established represents an equitable solution as is required by these articles.
+On the basis of Articles 74 and 83 of the UNCLOS, the case law has developed the so-called three-stage approach to the delimitation of the exclusive economic zone and the continental shelf.
+The three-stage approach is intended to ensure that the boundary that is established represents an equitable solution as is required by Articles 74 and 83.
 The main steps of this process are the determination of a provisional boundary line and assessing whether there are any circumstances requiring the adjustment of that provisional line to arrive at the final boundary.
 The provisional line in principle will be an equidistance line, that is, a line that is at equal distance from the baselines of the parties.
 However, in this connection courts and tribunals may disregard specific basepoints.
 This quite frequently concerns small islands.

 At the second stage of the delimitation process courts and tribunals will consider whether there are any relevant circumstances requiring an adjustment of the provisional line.
 This mostly concerns geographical circumstances.
 Islands have figured prominently at this second stage.
 A pertinent example in this respect is Territorial and Maritime Dispute, where the ICJ determined a continental shelf and exclusive economic zone boundary between Nicaragua's mainland and Colombia's archipelago of San Andres and Providencia.
 The Court established a boundary giving limited weight to the islands of San Andres and Providencia, while establishing separate boundaries following the 12-nautical-mile territorial sea limit around the islands on the banks of Quitasueño and Serrana.
-San Andres and Providencia are significantly larger than any of the islands of the Spratly Islands or Paracel Islands.
+San Andres and Providencia are significantly larger than any of the islands of the Spratly Islands or the Paracel Islands.
 San Andres measures some 26 square kilometers and Providencia some 17.5 square kilometers.
 Serrana is similar in size to the larger islands in the Spratly Islands.
 The single island on the Bank of Quitasueño, a rock made up of coral, is similar in size to the islands on Scarborough Shoal.
 The Court explained the delimitation in relation to Serrana in the following terms: